a7rie/Squarebot/readme.md

 ## Directory Structure

-- `/data/` - Contains level screen data and title data for the game, and the code used to generate them.
+- `/data/` - Contains level data and title screen data for the game, and the code used to generate them.
   - `/data/titleScreenData_compressed` - Run-length encoded binary data for the title screen.
   - `/data/levels` Contains all level-related code and data.
 More on this further down.
 - `/src/` - Contains source code to Squarebot.
 The entry point is `main.s`.
-- `Makefile` - To simplify the workflow of divid
+- `/out/` - Pre-compiled output of Makefile; use to run Squarebot via `xvic` if you don't want to compile it yourself.

 ## Levels